Emigrants from the Ottawa, Canada area to

 the conflicts with their Scot neighbors acted as the impetus for them to

 move.
-Most originally hoped of find more fertile land in western Canada.
+Most originally hoped to find more fertile land in western Canada.
 At

 that time it was easier for west bound travelers in Canada going from Ontario

-to Manitoba to take a train to St. Paul and then to proceed on toward either
+to Manitoba to take a train to St. Paul, Minnesota and then to proceed on toward either

 Fargo, ND or Fishers Landing, MN.
 From there they went northward by boat.